sylvinus/regexp-bypass/README.md

  - Add a simple backtracker for fixed-length unanchored patterns with more than one step (`x.y`)
  - Avoid factoring patterns like `aa|ab` so that we can use `byPassProgAlternate`
  - Fine-tune types & fix struct alignment
+ - Narrow down the exact list of flags that are supported
  - Add benchmarks with re2
  - Compile (?:png|jpg) as a single "multi-literal"
  - Some profiling for micro-optimizations